LewisResearchGroup/ms-mint/docs/quickstart.md

 - `Row` and `Column` indicate the location of the sample on the plate e.g. 1-12 and A-H for a 96-well plate.
 - `RunOrder` can contain the order 1-N in which the samples were processed.
 -  Add more columns if you need.
 You can download the file, add new columns with Excel, and upload the table again.
+-  Use the `action` to set multiple cell values at once.

 ## 5. Switch to `Targets` and upload `MINT-targets.csv`.
 ![](quickstart/targets-table.png)